 Rolex timepieces will stop if they are not worn.
 Wearing an automatic model on a daily basis is necessary to ensure its accuracy.
 Because it contains a power reserve, you can leave your Rolex on all night.

 Most Rolex can run up to 40 hours when they are not worn, recent models can go up to 70 hours.
 By winding the timekeeper by hand, you can restart a Rolex that has stopped working after not being worn for days.
 The model should be able to be resumed without issue.
 A Rolex can keep time for 40 hours when wound manually.
 It's time to send your Rolex to an RSC for service if it stops working when you're wearing it on a regular basis.
+In case you want more information about Rolex back water resistant stainless steel, take a look at this article.

 To prevent water from entering the model, make sure that the crown is closed and tight.
 The watch should be soaked in warm soapy water for 2 minutes, then scrubbed gently with a soft bristle brush, like a soft toothbrush.
 Using your fingers or a towel, rub the soapy water onto the case and dial.
 As the toothbrush reaches into the small spaces of the band, it will remove any buildup.
 The model should be rinsed with lukewarm water.

 Using a gentle, lint-free cloth, dry the watch face and band.
 Using a hair dryer on cold and low heat, dry the bands between the links.
 When you hold the hairdryer a foot or two apart, the strip should not become too hot.
 Wipe the bracelet and wristwatch face one last time with a clean, dry lint-free cloth after your Rolex is back on your wrist.
+The website contains an article about cost to service Rolex Submariner.

 Rolex cards are used as identification cards for wrist watches.
 Model reference and serial number are included.
 It is stamped with the name of the Rolex dealer and contains the date of purchase.
 The Rolex warranty is included on this card.
 Every Rolex watch has a unique card.
 Rolex SA will not replace a lost or stolen card.